Using Ep-Stats from Python¶

 We define experiment with one Click-through Rate metric to evaluate.

-We load testing pre-aggregated goals data using TestData.load_goals_agg
+We load testing pre-aggregated goals data using TestData.load_goals_agg.

-See Experiment.evaluate_agg
+See Experiment.evaluate_agg for details.

 from epstats.toolkit import Experiment, Metric, SrmCheck